CogStack/CogStack-Pipeline/docs/examples/index.md

 ## Deployment information

-Similarly as in Example 1, this one uses the standard stack of microservices defined in `examples/example2/docker/docker-compose.yml`.
+Similarly as in Example 1, this one uses the standard stack of microservices overriden in `examples/example2/docker/docker-compose.override.yml`.

 It also uses a single CogStack *properties* file and hence runs only one instance of CogStack data processing engine (see: `examples/example2/cogstack/observations.properties`).